Hemant1101/my-Python-projects/README.md

 # my-Python-projects
-It is a bunch of codes , I have been practicing on Python.
+It is a bunch of codes that, I have been practicing on Python.